data protection

 - According to Article 17 GDPR, you have the right to erasure (“right to be forgotten”), which specifically means that you can request that your data be deleted.

-- According to Article 18 GDPR, you have the right to restrict processing, which means that we may only store the data but not use it further.
+- According to Article 18 GDPR, you have the right to restriction of processing, which means that we may only store the data but not use it further.

 - According to Article 20 GDPR, you have the right to data portability, which means that we will provide you with your data in a common format upon request.